Harrow New Civic Centre

 In a prominent high street location in Wealdstone, this scheme aims to marry public and civic spaces to promote Harrow Council’s values of community and civic inclusivity.

-The proposal forms the centrepiece of LB Harrow’s £1.75bn town centre regeneration strategy and is considered with a wider set of linked sites including our residential scheme, Byron Park.
+The proposal forms the centrepiece of LB Harrow’s £1.75bn town centre regeneration strategy and is considered with a wider set of linked sites including our residential scheme, Byron Quarter.

 The design process involved extensive public consultation with the local community.
 Over the course of the design public workshops were held where members of the public were invited to respond to a number of questions.
 The resulting scheme is born from aspirations of both client and community, reinstating civic pride of place to central Harrow.